powsybl/pypowsybl/docs/user_guide/sensitivity.rst

           NHV1_NHV2_1  NHV1_NHV2_2
     LOAD         -0.5         -0.5

-Several matrix of sensitivity factors can be specified, in that case you must name your matrix at creation and reuse this name to query you results :
+Several matrix of sensitivity factors can be specified, in that case you must name your matrix at creation and reuse this name to query you results:

 .. doctest::